 Advisers are required to have successfully completed the Intermediate and Advanced courses in Sustainable Nutrient Management in New Zealand Agriculture via Massey, plus demonstrate their skills and knowledge meet required standards through a competency assessment.

 To maintain certification a nutrient management adviser must complete a minimum of 15 hours of continuing professional development each year.
-For details of the types of activities that can be attributed to CPD see CPD requirements information.
+For details of the types of activities that can be attributed to CPD see CPD Requirements document.

 Once certified, an adviser will be listed on the website.
 Farmers and the public will be able to view the list of certified advisers.

 All advisers are bound by a Code of Ethics and Rules of Conduct setting out the standards required of them when engaging with clients and third parties.

 As part of the certification programme a formal complaint resolution process has been established should any concerns arise that indicate best industry practice has not been followed.
 The Disciplinary Committee will have a disciplinary review for any complaint received.

 Certification is open for all nutrient management advisers who wish to be recognised as meeting the standards set for New Zealand.
 This includes farm advisers whose scope of work goes beyond nutrient management advice because it is recognised that sound nutrient management advice underpins any plan for farm related operations.

 The fertiliser industry and primary industry stakeholders have taken this valuable opportunity to drive this development and also integrate the initiatives of agricultural sector groups to improve our economic well being while meeting environmental limits.